r-lib/clock/tests/testthat/_snaps/posixt.md

 # can resolve ambiguity and nonexistent times

+    Code
+      date_time_parse("1970-04-26 02:30:00", "America/New_York")
+    Condition
+      Error in `as_zoned_time()`:
+      !
 Nonexistent time due to daylight saving time at location 1. i Resolve nonexistent time issues by specifying the `nonexistent` argument.

 ---

+    Code
+      date_time_parse("1970-10-25 01:30:00", "America/New_York")
+    Condition
+      Error in `as_zoned_time()`:
+      !
 Ambiguous time due to daylight saving time at location 1. i Resolve ambiguous time issues by specifying the `ambiguous` argument.

 # failure to parse throws a warning